Date of payment: Date dividend checks are mailed.

 Depreciate: To allocate the purchase cost of an asset over its life.

 Depreciation: A non-cash expense that provides a source of free cash flow.
-Amount allocated during the period to amortize the cost of acquiring Long term assets over the useful life of the assets.
+The amount allocated during the period to amortize the cost of acquiring Long-term assets over the useful life of the assets.

 Depreciation tax shield: The value of the tax write-off on depreciation of plant and equipment.